Frequently Asked Questions

 • Building a child-focused co-parenting relationship

-No, there is no final exam.
-The course includes interactive activities and knowledge checks throughout each module to ensure understanding, but there's no comprehensive final test.
+No, our co-parenting class does not include a final exam.
+The course uses interactive activities and knowledge checks throughout each module to ensure understanding.
 You'll receive your certificate upon completing all course modules.

 Certificate & Completion